 NEXGEL to Participate in Upcoming Investor Conferences in October 2022

-/EIN News/ -- LANGHORNE, Pa., Oct.
-04, 2022 (GLOBE NEWSWIRE) -- NEXGEL, Inc. (“NEXGEL” or the “Company”) (NASDAQ: NXGL, NXGLW), a leading provider of ultra-gentle, high-water-content hydrogel products for healthcare and consumer applications, announced that Adam Levy, CEO, will participate at the Dawson James Securities 7th Annual Small Cap Growth Conference in Jupiter, Florida and the LD Micro Main Event XV Conference in Los Angeles, California in October 2022.
+LANGHORNE, Pa., Oct.
+04, 2022 (GLOBE NEWSWIRE) -- NEXGEL, Inc. ("NEXGEL" or the "Company") NXGL NXGLW))), a leading provider of ultra-gentle, high-water-content hydrogel products for healthcare and consumer applications, announced that Adam Levy, CEO, will participate at the Dawson James Securities 7th Annual Small Cap Growth Conference in Jupiter, Florida and the LD Micro Main Event XV Conference in Los Angeles, California in October 2022.

 Dawson James Securities 7th Annual Small Cap Growth Conference